-Transplant Psychology and Psycho-Oncology: I conduct transdisciplinary patient-oriented research aimed at improving patient care and overall health.
-My research focuses on issues such as health behaviors (tobacco use, obesity-related behaviors, adherence/compliance to medical regimens), quality of life, adjustment to chronic illness, social support/caregiving, coping, and psychological factors affecting medical conditions.
+The research interests of Shawna L. Ehlers, Ph.D., L.P., focus in the area of psycho-oncology and stem cell transplantation.
+Dr. Ehlers conducts transdisciplinary patient-oriented research aimed at improving patient care and overall health.
+Her research focuses on issues such as health behaviors, including tobacco use, obesity-related behaviors, and adherence and compliance to medical regimens; quality of life; psychological adjustment to chronic illness; social support and caregiving; coping; and psychological factors affecting medical conditions.

 - Blood and marrow transplant (BMT) populations.
 Dr. Ehlers has worked in collaboration with the BMT team and several other interdisciplinary colleagues to ensure continuous quality improvement in the pretransplant psychological evaluation of BMT candidates.
 She is the primary investigator on a study that examines the relationship between health behaviors and transplant outcomes in the BMT population.